abdullahhaktan/StudentGradeRecordingSystem/ReadMe.md

 ## 💻 About the Project

-This project is a **student grade recording and management system** developed for an educational institution.
-It uses **ASP.NET Core** technologies to connect to an existing database schema, aiming to manage student information, courses, and exam grades.
-The project specifically demonstrates the **Database First** approach.
+This project is a student grade recording and management system built with **ASP.NET Core** technologies using a **Database First** approach.
+It operates on a **predefined database schema**.
+Since **EF Core Migrations** is not used, the database must be created manually.

 ---